cainhill/cainhill.github.io/_posts/2025-09-15-thumbsup-appimage.md

 type: technique
 ---

-**For people wanting to generate photo galleries that can be viewed in a web browser**, I wholeheartedly recommend the [thumbsup](https://github.com/thumbsup/thumbsup) tool.
+For people wanting to generate photo galleries that can be viewed in a web browser, I wholeheartedly recommend the [thumbsup](https://github.com/thumbsup/thumbsup) tool.

 The following post explains how I packaged thumbsup into an [AppImage](https://appimage.org/) so it was more portable and easier for me to run directly from my photo hard drive without installing to the various Linux PCs in my house.